 In this article, we cover how to determine where the DNS for a domain is hosted.
-This will be the location where changes need to made if changes are needed.
+This will be the location where changes need to be made if they are needed.

-1) Dig the top-level domain at the root nameserver to find the top-level domain nameserver.
-For example.com you would use the following command.
+- Dig the top-level domain at the root nameserver to find the top-level domain nameserver.
+For example.com you would use the following command:

 ~ dig +short SOA com